-- To securely implement the protocol, the Authentication-Info headers in the 200-B4 messages MUST always be validated by the client.
-If the validation fails, the client MUST NOT process any content sent with the message, including the body part.
+- To securely implement the protocol, the Authentication-Info headers in the 200-VFY-S messages MUST always be validated by the client.
+If the validation fails, the client MUST NOT process any content sent with the message, including other headers and the body part.
 Non-compliance to this requirement will allow phishing attacks. - The authentication status on the client-side SHOULD be visible to the users of the client.
-In addition, the method for asking user's name and passwords SHOULD be carefully designed so that (1) the user can easily distinguish request of this authentication methods from other existing authentication methods such as Basic and Digest methods, and (2) the Web contents cannot imitate the user-interfaces for this protocol.

-An informational memo regarding user-interface considerations and recommendations for implementing this protocol will be separately published.

-- For HTTP/TLS communications, when a web form is submitted from Mutually-authenticated pages with the validation methods of "tls-cert" to a URI which is protected by the same realm (so indicated by the path field), if server certificate has been changed since the pages has been received, the peer is RECOMMENDED to be revalidated using a req-A1 message with an "Expect: 100-continue" header.
-The same applies when the page is received with the validation methods of "tls-key", and when the TLS session has been expired. - Server-side storage of user passwords are advised to have the values encrypted by one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.
+In addition, the method for asking for the user's name and passwords SHOULD be carefully designed so that (1) the user can easily distinguish the request from this authentication method from any other authentication methods such as Basic and Digest methods, and (2) the Web contents cannot imitate the user-interfaces for this protocol. - An informational memo regarding user-interface considerations and recommendations for implementing this protocol will be separately published. - For HTTP/TLS communications, when a web form is submitted from Mutually-authenticated pages with the "tls-cert" validation method to a URI that is protected by the same realm (so indicated by the path field), if the server certificate has been changed since the pages were received, the peer is RECOMMENDED to be revalidated using a req-KEX-C1 message with an "Expect: 100-continue" header.
+The same applies when the page is received with the "tls-key" validation method, and when the TLS session has expired.

+• Server-side storages of user passwords are advised to contain the values encrypted by one-way function J(pi), instead of the real passwords, those hashed by ph, or pi.